 There are many other general cases in which the outcome of Problem 1 is known and interesting.
 Some come from potential theory developed in calibrated and other geometries (cf. [HL$_{2,3}$]).
 Others come from universal subequations in riemannian geometry and on manifolds with topological $G$-structures (cf. [HL$_{6,7}$]).
 These will all be investigated here.

 We begin the paper with definitions and a brief review of potential theory for fully nonlinear subequations.
-In order to introduce and motivate the restriction problem, we examine it for ``geometrically determined subequations''.
-These are subequations $F_\GG$ determined by the condition $\trace\{\Hess\, u\bigr|_\x\}\geq 0$ for all $p$-planes $\x$ in a given fixed subset $\GG\ss G(p,\rn)$ of the grassmannian of $p$-planes in $\rn$.
+In order to introduce and motivate the restriction problem, we first examine it for ``geometrically determined subequations'' in euclidean space.
+These are subequations $F_\GG$ determined by the condition $\trace\{D^2 u\bigr|_W\}\geq 0$ for all $p$-planes $W$ in a given fixed subset $\GG\ss G(p,\rn)$ of the grassmannian of $p$-planes in $\rn$.
 This, of course, includes the classical case of plurisubharmonic functions in complex analysis where $\GG \equiv G_\bbc(1,\bbc^n) \ss G(2,\bbr^{2n})$.

-In Section \EE \ we prove the basic theorem of the paper.
+In Section \EE \ we prove a basic elementary theorem.
 For a given subequation $F\ss J^2(Z)$ and submanifold $i:X\ss Z$, we formulate a {\sl Restriction Hypothesis} and prove the following.